Disaster Medicine Handbook: A Quick Reference

 The Impact of Disasters

 Disasters have a ripple effect.
 There are typically immediate effects followed by long-term effects.
-Some disasters that may have effects that linger for years after the initial event has occurred.
+Some disasters that may have effects that linger for years after the initial event have occurred.

 Direct Effects |